Deratheone/kudumbAIsree/kudumbaishree-frontend/README.md

 ## 🔧 Configuration

-The app uses OpenAI's GPT-4 for generating character responses.
+The app uses Google's Gemini AI for generating character responses.
 Each character has:
 - Unique personality prompts
 - Malayalam expression patterns
 - Fallback responses for offline usage